vercel/next.js/errors/popstate-state-empty.md

 #### Possible Ways to Fix It

 The only known cause of this issue is manually manipulating `window.history` instead of using `next/router`.
-Starting from version 9.5, Next.js will ignore `popstate` events that contain `event.state` not ceated by its own router.
+Starting from version 9.5, Next.js will ignore `popstate` events that contain `event.state` not created by its own router.

 ### Useful Links